nest/nest-simulator/doc/guides/recording_from_simulations.rst

 To determine what happens to recorded data, each recording device can specify a *recording backend* in its ``record_to`` property.
-The default backend is *memory*, which just stores the recorded data in memory for later retrieval.
-Other backends write the data to file or to the screen.
-The different backends and their usage is explained in detail in the section about :ref:`Recording Backends
+The default backend is *memory*, which stores the recorded data in memory for later retrieval.
+Other backends write the data to file or to the screen, or stream it to other applications via the network.
+The different backends and their usage are explained in detail in the section about :ref:`Recording Backends <recording_backends>`.
-<recording_backends>`.

 Recording devices can fundamentally be subdivided into two groups: